Builditluc/wiki-tui/docs/docs/configuration/index.md

 $HOME/.config/wiki-tui/config.toml
 ```

+Configuration is separated into the actual configuration and theming.
+The theme configuration
+options can be found [here](./theme.md).

 It is written in [toml](https://github.com/toml-lang/toml) and the following pages list all of the available configuration options.
-If you are not familiar with time, we suggest you read about the toml specification online.
+If you are not familiar with toml, I suggest you read about the toml specification online.

 !!! tip "One Quick Note about TOML"
     TOML lets you group options that are in the same [table](https://toml.io/en/v1.0.0#table).
 It is suggested you group the options like this.
 For example, if you have the following options:

     ```
-    settings.toc.title = ...
+    page.toc.title = ...
     ```

     and

     ```
-    settings.toc.position = ...
+    page.toc.position = ...
     ```

     you can group them like this:

     ```
-    [settings.toc]
+    [page.toc]
     title = ...
     position = ...
     ```

-    This is the recommended method because it makes your config easier to read for humans
+    This is the recommended method because it makes your config easier to read, but it has no effect

-Because wiki-tui is under active development, there will be many more configuration options.
-If you see any option on this page tagged with `pre-release` that means it hasn't been released yet and will be added on the next release.
+    on the application